 Music and art have traditionally been ways for people around the world to display and relate their cultures.
-When multiculturalism is effectively integrated into a fine arts curriculum, students are able to connect to their own cultures as well as gain an appreciation and respect for other cultures.
-The following are ideas, suggestions, and links provided in order to help educators incorporate multiculturalism in teaching fine arts.
+When multiculturalism is effectively integrated into fine arts curriculum, students are able to connect to their own cultures as well as gain an appreciation and respect for ones.
+The following are ideas, suggestions, and links that can help educators bring multiculturalism into their arts classrooms.

 - Help students understand their cultural contexts through art and music.

-Invite artists who represent local cultures into the classroom.
+- Invite artists from different cultural backgrounds into the classroom.

 This site allows individuals to take a virtual tour of the museum's exhibits and provides art educators with many excellent resources for lesson plans.